zeagoldgh/AWSTrainer/README.md

 - Get the credentials
 - Set the AtlasDB Uri in `backend/src/main/resources/application.properties`
 - Start the application (Front- and Backend)
-- You can login with the given credentials
+- Register or login and let`s go!

 ## Problems
 - If you encounter any problems using this template, please let me know by stating an issue on GitHub.